 Should you quit drinking alcohol or become vegan if you are on a spiritual journey?
 Is it really important to stop smoking if you want to be spiritual?
 These are common questions that crop up in our minds, from time to time because we want to know what’s bad for our spiritual growth and then get rid of it.
 Same as why we leave old jobs and toxic relationships behind.

-I want to address this sensitive topic with utmost respect and love for everyone, regardless of what you eat, drink or inhale.
-At the same time, letting all readers know that after my own spiritual awakening, I did not feel the need to continue casual drinking with office colleagues, have milk, or to eat egg.
+I want to address this sensitive topic with the utmost respect and love for everyone, regardless of what you eat, drink, or inhale.
+At the same time, letting all readers know that after my own spiritual awakening, I did not feel the need to continue casual drinking with office colleagues, have milk, or eat eggs.

-As a matter of fact, my body reacted pretty bad to all that, and I naturally weaned off everything that no longer served my wellbeing.
+As a matter of fact, my body reacted pretty badly to all that, and I naturally weaned off everything that no longer served my well-being.
 I am a vegetarian, and for most parts, caffeine-free (minus the chocolates).